What is the white phosphorus that Israel is accused of using in Gaza?

 At the time, Israel shifted between confirming and denying its use of white phosphorus munitions.

-In 2009, military spokespeople first said that it was being used to mark targets, but later denied that white phosphorus was being used at all.
+In 2009, military spokespeople first said that it was being used to mark targets but later denied that white phosphorus was being used at all.

 In the weeks after, Israeli officials ordered an investigation into the use of white phosphorus but maintained that it was in line with international standards.

-The Israeli military “repeatedly exploded white phosphorus munitions in the air over populated areas, killing and injuring civilians, and damaging civilian structures, including a school, a market, a humanitarian aid warehouse and a hospital,” according to the 2009 HRW report.
+The Israeli military “repeatedly exploded white phosphorus munitions in the air over populated areas, killing and injuring civilians, and damaging civilian structures, including a school, a market, a humanitarian aid warehouse and a hospital”, according to the 2009 HRW report.

 It added that the forces had a nonlethal alternative available and used the white phosphorus airbursts even when no Israeli forces were present on the ground, suggesting that it was not used as an obscurant but instead as an incendiary.